`

 Block Section 20--Chinatown 4, Dreamland-- The last (?)
 Block Section of Chinatown contains several local businesses in a nest of separate buildings, with enough back alley space to hide a war in.
 From left to right, the "Chinese Fresh Seafood Shop" has all manner of interesting ... things in tanks for your dining pleasure.
 "Patrick's Rice Paper Factory" is a useful industry in Chinatown, if not as entertaining as the now derelict "Happy Lucky Firecracker Factory" that blew-up under mysterious circumstances not long ago.
 Note the authentic--if too appropriate--"Fire Elemental" gable at the front.

 But on the opposite side of the block is another night time hotspot, "Dreamland," the town's premier Ball Room.
-A live orchestra in an Art Deco building is the home of the best "Ten Cents A Dance" in town.
-Girls and Guys show up here every night, but the weekends are really jumpin'!
-Conveniently enough, the same building provides space for "Bookers Tobacco Shop" and "Ruby's Flowers," both of which see good business from folks coming and going from "Dreamland."
+A live orchestra in an Art Deco building is the home of the best "Ten Cents A Dance" girls in town.
+Couples show up here every night, but the weekends are really jumpin'!
+Conveniently enough, the same building provides space for "Bookers Tobacco Shop" and "Ruby's Flowers," both of which see good business from folks coming in and out of "Dreamland."

 Chinatown Block Side 4 Long View Down Chinese Side